darrenldl/blockyarchive/README.md

 ## Goals

 As blkar is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.

-## Notes to existing rust-SeqBox users

-`rsbx 2.0.0` is the last version to be updated for the crate `rsbx`, all future versions will be published under the crate `blkar`.

 ## Getting started